 It’s unknown how many sighted people with Non-24 exist.
 Perhaps there are tens of thousands in the world, but it may be as little as a few thousand.
 There’s not a lot of information out there about it.

-If this sleep disorder goes unaddressed, then it can have potentially fatal consequences such as heart diseases, diabetes, and even cancer.
+If this sleep disorder goes unaddressed, then it can have potentially fatal consequences such as heart disease, diabetes, and even cancer.

 Somehow, being lazier seems like it would’ve been easier to deal with.